What is Final Class in Java?

 This is how any final class is created in java.

-Till now we have learned what is a final class and how to create it further in this article we will learn some usage of the final class in java.
+Till now we have learned what is a final class in java and how to create it further in this article we will learn some usage of the final class in java.

 Before using final class we should have a deep clarity about what is final class in java, now moving on to the usage of a final class, we can use final class in mainly two ways –